Rangi42/polishedcrystal/README.md

    * Always show numbers in Pokédex, even in Johto order
    * Access Silph Co. after restoring power to Kanto, and buy new Poké Balls
    * Move Viridian Gym's HGSS gym trainers to the extended Trainer House, with a prize Nugget for beating them
-   * Add four trainers to Ice Path
+   * Add four Boarders and Skiers to Ice Path
-   * Add four trainers to Victory Road
+   * Add four Ace Trainers to Victory Road
    * Buy evolution stones in Celadon Dept. Store
    * Buy BlueSky Mail and Morph Mail in Goldenrod City
    * Buy Eon Mail in Goldenrod City after getting Eevee from Bill